grt192/GRTPyFramework/README.md

 the logic necessary to tell a mechanism what to do.
 A controller may operate over one or more mechanisms, defining the logic by which each assembly is used.
 Controllers may be fully autonomous or draw on sensor or user feedback to command Mechanisms in the appropriate way.
 As a matter of abstraction, Controllers should never have direct access to Sensors or Actuators.
+Mechanism controllers, drive controllers, and macros are the different types of controllers.

 Flow Diagram:

-    Controller
+    Controller (Mechanism controller, drive controller, macro)
        |
        '--- Mechanism
                    |